 Use a feathering method to spread the spackle in one direction.
-If necessary, use two types of putty knife, one thin and one wide, to make the application more efficient.
+For large repairs, use two types of putty knife, one thin and one wide, to make the application more efficient.

 Patching Holes Using Spackle

-If you're satisfied with the coverage and application, let the spackle dry for at least four to five hours.
+If you're satisfied with the coverage and application on small holes, let the spackle dry for at least four to five hours.
 Don't forget to sand the holes and uneven surfaces again before applying the second layer.

-Repeat the process if you need to apply a third or fourth layer.
+Repeat the process if you need to apply extra layers.
 Make sure to let each layer dry completely between applications so the holes and dents will be more solid.
-Having too many layers of spackle might make your ceiling look lumpy.

 If you have textured drywall, use a sponge to dab on the spackle when you apply the final layer.
 Finally, remove extra spackle around holes and surfaces using the putty knife, then sand the areas again one last time.
 The ceiling is now ready for priming, painting and finishing touches.